Iglesia de Santa Lucía, Comayagua

-The Church of Santa Lucia or also called Ruinas de la Iglesia de Santa Lucía de Jeto is an colonial archaeological site in the city of Comayagua, Honduras, showing the remains of what was once one of the first Catholic churches of the 16th century which was destroyed and abandoned after an earthquake at the beginning of the century.
+The Church of Santa Lucia or also called Ruinas de la Iglesia de Santa Lucía de Jeto is a colonial archaeological site in the city of Comayagua, Honduras, showing the remains of what was once one of the first Catholic churches of the 16th century which was destroyed and abandoned after an earthquake at the beginning of the century.

 History

 The ruins shows the remnants of a structure constructed between 1558 and 1560, primarily for the evangelization of the indigenous population in the region by Catholic orders.
 The church was built in the settlement of Jeto, a name derived from the abundant presence of the Jabuticaba tree (known locally as the "black olive tree").
 This settlement, largely inhabited by indigenous communities, was located just two kilometers from the city of Comayagua, by the time was just founded just some few decades ago.
 The church was part of a broader missionary effort led by the Mercedarian order during the Viceroyalty of New Spain, aimed at the religious and cultural conversion of the local populations.

 Initially, the church was a little and modest structure, consisting only of wooden pillars and a thatched roof, without any permanent walls.
 Over time, the church was expanded with the addition of masonry walls and a bell tower.
 This form of the church would remain until October 14, 1774, when a devastating earthquake caused significant damage to the building.
 Despite this, reconstruction efforts began in 1784 under the direction of the parish priest, Father Manuel Sabastía de Tovas.
 During this phase, walls were rebuilt, and the roof was restored.

 However, in 1809, another earthquake struck, ultimately leading to the complete collapse of the church.
 By this time, the settlement of Jeto had already largely disappeared, with its population having either relocated to nearby communities or to the provincial capital.
 The church, once a central part of the settlement, was left in ruins and largely abandoned, with little salvageable material left from its previous structure.